 4.Good Enough to Eat: A Kid’s Guide to Food and Nutrition

-This book may seem a little advanced at first, but it is probably the best book to explain the importance of healthy food for toddlers.
+This book may seem a little advanced at first, but it is probably the best book to explain the importance of healthy food.
 With a lot of emphasis on pictures rather than text, kids won’t get bored and can learn a lot from the illustrations that encompass a good deal of detail.

 5.Eating the Alphabet: Fruits and Vegetables from A to Z